openjdk/jdk/src/jdk.jartool/share/man/jarsigner.md

 same as `pkcs12`.

 To have the tools utilize a keystore implementation other than the default, you can change that line to specify a different keystore type.
-For example, if you want to use the Oracle's `jks` keystore implementation, then change the line to the following:

->   `keystore.type=jks`

 ## Supported Algorithms